alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 tags = ["infrastructure", "migration"]
 +++

 This migration primarily entails a general update of the available software on our servers.
-It involves a move of the account to new servers - running with the 2020 architecture. **All** servers (HTTP, SSH, FTP, databases, etc) are likely to change.
+It involves a move of the account to new servers - running with the 2020 architecture. **All** servers (HTTP, SSH, databases, etc) are likely to change.

 This document presents the main incompatibilities introduced by this migration.
 We try to be as comprehensive as possible, but it is quite difficult to be absolutely exhaustive.
 We urge you to [test the migration]({{< ref "advanced/migrations/2020-software-architecture#testing-the-migration" >}}) to detect as much incompatibilities as possible.